What is a botanic garden?

 Can I walk my dog at the Garden?

 Sorry, with the exception of certified service animals, pets are not permitted inside the Garden.
 Please leave pets at home.
-(One notable exception, new for 2018, is Dog Day at the Garden, Oct 7, 2018 - the one and only day that you can bring your dog.)

 Can I buy plants at the Garden?